Largest artificial non-nuclear explosions: Operation Blowdown

 On 18 July 1963, a test blast of 50 tons of TNT in the Iron Range area of Queensland, Australia, tested the effects of nuclear weapons on tropical rainforest, military targets and ability of troops to transit through the resulting debris field.

 CHASE 2, off New Jersey

 On 17 September 1964, the offshore disposal of the ship Village, containing 7348 ST of obsolete munitions, caused unexpected detonations five minutes after sinking off New Jersey.
 The detonations were detected on seismic instruments around the world; the incident encouraged intentional detonation of subsequent disposal operations to determine detectability of underwater nuclear testing.

 Operation Sailor Hat

 A series of tests, Operation Sailor Hat, was performed off Kaho'olawe Island, Hawaii, in 1965, using conventional explosives to simulate the shock effects of nuclear blasts on naval vessels.
-Each test saw the detonation of 500 ST of high explosives.
+Each test included the detonation of 500 ST of high explosives.

 CHASE 3 and 4, off New Jersey

 On 14 July 1965, Coastal Mariner was loaded with 4040 ST of obsolete munitions containing 512 ST of high explosives.
 The cargo was detonated at a depth of 1000 ft and created a 600-foot (200 m) water spout, but was not deep enough to be recorded on seismic instruments.
 On 16 September 1965, Santiago Iglesias was similarly detonated with 8715 ST of obsolete munitions.